makeecat/Peng/README.md

 ## Overview

 ### Quadrotor Simulator
 Simulates realistic quadrotor dynamics with properties like position, velocity, orientation, angular velocity, mass, and inertia.
-Includes methods for updating dynamics with control inputs and simulating IMU readings.
+Includes methods for updating dynamics with control inputs and simulating IMU readings and Depth map rendering.

 ### PID Controller
 Controls position and attitude with configurable gains for proportional, integral, and derivative terms.
 Handles both position and attitude control.